The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

+\begin{lem} Given a smooth ternary real cubic with irreducible Hessian, and a real class $E$ at which the index is $(1,q)$ for $q\le 2$ (for instance in the case which interests us, the class of a rigid non-movable surface) with $E^3 \le 0$, then $E$ lies in the extended upper half-space.

-\begin{rem} Suppose now that in the coordinates chosen, we have a rigid non-movable class $E= (a,b,c)$; if $c\le 0$ and $E$ does not represent an inflexion point of the cubic curve, then the fact that $H(E) \ge 0$ by the Hodge Index theorem implies that $F(E) = E^3 >0$, contrary to assumption.
-Thus one convenient consequence of the simplifying assumptions from the Introduction is that the classes of all rigid non-movable sufaces $E= (a,b,c)$ lie in the upper half-space $c\ge 0$, and $c=0$ is only possible if $E$ represents an inflexion point on the cubic.
-Note that because we have only chosen a \it real \rm coordinate system, it is unclear when a point $(a,b,c)$ represents a class in $H^2 (X, \Z)$; this however will not be a problem in our arguments. \end{rem}
+\begin{proof} We suppose that coordinates have been chosen as in equation (1), and $E= (a,b,c)$ with respect to these coordinates.
+If $c\le 0$ and $E$ does not represent an inflexion point of the elliptic curve, then the fact that $H(E)\ge 0$ implies that $F(E) >0$. \end{proof} \end{lem}

+We shall prove below all but the last sentence of Theorem 0.2 under the weaker assumption that the rigid non-movable surface classes lie in the extended upper half-space --- the only place that we shall need the stronger property that $E^3 \le 0$ for all rigid non-movable surface classes is in proving Corollary 1.7, which in turn implies the last sentence of Theorem 0.2.
+Note that because we have only chosen a \it real \rm coordinate system, it is unclear when a point $(a,b,c)$ represents a class in $H^2 (X, \Z)$; this however will not be a problem in our arguments.

-When $-2 < k < 0$ or $0<k<1$, we know from Hodge index considerations and the above calculations that the negative closed convex cone on the bounded component of the Hessian cannot contain the class of any surface, and in particular the cone cannot contain the \Kahler cone of $X$.
+When $-2 < k < 0$ or $0<k<1$, we know from Hodge index considerations and the above calculations that the negative closed convex cone on the bounded component of the Hessian $H$ cannot contain the class of any surface, and in particular the cone cannot contain the \Kahler cone of $X$.
 Under our assumptions, we show below that this latter fact continues to be true when $k<-2$.
-Recall that for a convex body $V$ in $\R^n$, a point $D$ on the boundary $\partial V$ is said to be \it visible \rm (with respect to $V$) from a point $A$ if the line segment $AD$ does not meet the interior of $V$ --- see Introduction to \cite{WilPic3} for further discussion of this concept.